Tips

 - How: Use

-in component metadata to make it a standalone component, importing only necessary modules directly. - Example:
+standalone: truein component metadata to make it a standalone component, importing only necessary modules directly. - Example:

 Performance Optimization Tips